ircv3/ircv3-specifications/core/message-tags-3.3.md

 Clients that receive a `TAGMSG` command MUST NOT display them in the message history by default.
 Display guidelines are defined in the specifications of tags attached to the message.

+### JSON encoding format

+To send tags as JSON, clients and servers MUST encode tag data as an *object* whos top-level keys are the tag keys, encoded as *strings*

+Tag keys without a value MUST be represented in JSON as keys with a `null` value.

+Tag values MUST be encoded as JSON *string* types, except where defined in specific tag specifications.

+All extraneous whitespace MUST be removed from encoded JSON, and the entire encoded JSON data MUST be escaped according to existing tag value escaping rules.

+Fully encoded and escaped JSON tag data is transmitted instead of `<tags>` in the originally defined pseudo-BNF.

+To detect JSON-encoded tag data, clients and servers MUST check for `'{'` (0x7B) as the first character of tag data, after the leading `'@'` (0x40) character.
+The JSON data ends on the first space `' '` (0x20) character.

+If JSON tag data fails to decode correctly, clients MUST abort message parsing and discard the entire message, as this may be a symptom of incorrectly applied escaping rules, making the remainder of the message vulnerable to command injection.
+Servers MUST ignore incorrectly encoded JSON data entirely and MAY terminate the client connection as a result.

 ### Size limit

 The size limit for message tags is increased from 512 to 4607 bytes, including the leading `'@'` (0x40) and trailing space `' '` (0x20) characters.
 The size limit for the rest of the message is unchanged.